iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Examples for Metric Space.md

 \end{aligned}
 $$

 Therefore, the norm of the limit of the sequence is indeed bounded in norm.
 Therefore, the space of $l^2$ is a complete space.
+Here we made us of a property of norm explained in [Banach Space Introduction](Banach%20Space%20Introduction.md).

 **Remarks**

 The $l^2$ space is also a Hilbert space, it's also isomorphic to all the other Hilbert spaces that are separable.
-It's an very important entity.
+It's a very important entity.

 ---